Dartadaar/wzukowski_com_webpage/README.md

 ## Thing to implement

-- smartphone UI for "Get in touch" sections
 - email send button (quickfix with a link)
-- adaptive height "Get in touch" section

 ## Thing to implement in far far future